© T. Dietrich, S. Ossokine, H. Pfeiffer, A. Buonanno (Max-Planck-Institut für Gravitationsphysik), BAM-Kollaboration

 Introduction to general relativity and the theory of black holes

-- Schutz, B., A first course in General Relativity
+- Bernard F. Schutz, A first course in General Relativity

-- Hartle, Gravity: An Introduction to Einstein’s General Relativity
+- James Hartle, Gravity: An Introduction to Einstein’s General Relativity

 Gravitational waves